The Learning Support Department

 Transition Programme (Year 7)

-Transition is available to all year 7s SEND and non-SEND.
+Transition is available to all Year 7 students, not just those with special educational needs.
 It operates a much smaller class size of around 15 – 18 students.
 These are students who are most in need of support.
 They are provided with a calm, constant and nurturing environment on their transition to secondary school.
-Core subjects – Maths, English, RE, Geography, History and Computing are taught by a primary trained teacher in the same classroom.
-Science, Drama, Music and Art are taught by subject specialist teachers in specialist rooms.
+Core subjects – Maths, English, RE, Geography and History are taught by one specialist teacher in the same classroom.
+Science, MFL, Computing, Drama, Music and Art are taught by subject specialist teachers in specialist rooms.
 For Design Technology, Food and Physical Education the students are taught amongst the rest of Year 7.

 Removing the anxiety of multiple teachers, rooms and environments significantly aids the learning and settling in process.
 It also provides to opportunity for additional literacy and numeracy support where needed.
 Specific SEND support can also be deployed in the same environment making it more effective.